 Every artist has a different take on how they create art work and every teacher has a different approach to breaking it down and explaining how it’s done.
 I hope that aspiring manga fans can read through the book, gaining new insights, inspiration and understanding of how it’s done.
+Or at least, how it can be done.
 If you’ve never picked up a how-to-draw book before, I’d recommend checking out the Artist’s Guide.
 I want to help people become awesome artists and I’m happy for anyone to email me about the book’s contents if they need extra help or explanation 🙂

 Instead of learning manga, shouldn’t I be learning fundamentals to improve?

 The book’s ultimate aim isn’t to force students to replicate stylized versions of people.
 It’s main aim it to ask students to consider things like: using guide lines, basic shapes to plan proportions, how to break down complicated images into easier to understand sections, to sketch before refining details, to think about how to visually communicate by adjusting a character’s pose, expressions, actions, clothing and also hone in on what makes the anime style so special and unique.

 Yes, spend time life drawing and studying the real world.
 Learn to draw all sorts of things- not just manga, but if you want a book to motivate you to try out some artistic ideas in a style you appreciate, or even if you just want to draw a few manga characters for fun, consider the Artist’s guide to be your manga-flavoured medicine.